Khalid Albaih: Activism for civil rights and freelance journalism

 As activist for universal civil rights, Albaih not only comments on political events in his home country Sudan, but also has published cartoons and given talks about other current events, like the popular uprisings known as the Arab Spring or the fate of refugees of the Syrian Civil War, exemplified in his cartoon on the death of Alan Kurdi.

 On Al Jazeera online from Qatar Albaih made a personal statement about the continuing dangers of a counter-revolution against the Sudanese revolution of 2018/19, as he wrote "that replacing old dictators with younger ones will not solve the region's problems."

 In the British newspaper The Guardian, he declared: "Coming from Sudan, a country that is both located in Africa and part of the Middle East, I carry the baggage of one of the most “complicated” areas in the world.
-That’s according to the western narrative – as if the West were not one of the main complicating factors in the region.
+That's according to the western narrative – as if the West were not one of the main complicating factors in the region.

 Stressing the importance of Sudanese citizens living abroad for political changes at home, he was quoted in Harper's Bazaar Arabia: "This is a very important time for the Sudanese diaspora to stand up for those fighting for freedom and hope back home.
 Now is the time for the international community to amplify the voices of those fighting for their freedom on the ground.”

 Another of Albaih's aims is supporting social networks for artists living in countries with restrictions of artistic expression and lacking public recognition.
-With this aim in mind, he participated in the independently organized arts festival in the Sudanese village of Karmakol, the birth place of the prominent Sudanese writer Tayeb Salih in December 2017.
+With this aim in mind, he participated in the independently organized arts festival in the Sudanese village of Karmakol, the birthplace of the prominent Sudanese writer Tayeb Salih in December 2017.
 Another of his projects for networking is FADAA, a non-for-profit online platform, that aims to offer meaningful connections between art patrons and artists.

-In February 2021, the Sudanese cultural magazine Andariya published an article about the cartoons and personal comments of Albaih on the Covid-19 pandemic in Sudan.
+In February 2021, the Sudanese cultural magazine Andariya published an article about the cartoons and personal comments of Albaih on the COVID-19 pandemic in Sudan.
 At the 2022 art exhibition documenta fifteen in Germany, Albaih participated with The Walls Have Ears, his sound installation of stories about asylum seekers in Denmark.